gulpjs/vinyl/README.md

 console.log(file.path); // /test/file.js
 ```

+### symlink
+Path where the file points to in case it's a symbolic link.
+Will always be normalized and stripped off a trailing separator.

 ## Normalization and concatenation
 Since all properties are normalized in their setters, you can just concatenate with `/`, and normalization takes care of it properly on all platforms.